Meet the Liberty Therapists

 Biography:

-Joseph holds dual licensure as a Professional Counselor in both Missouri and Kansas, along with a Master of Arts in Counseling Psychology from the University of Missouri.
-His tenure at the university was distinguished by serving as president of a national honor society in psychology.
-Presently, Joseph is certified in Dialectical Behavior Therapy (C-DBT) and recognized as a Certified Youth Mental Health Specialist (CYMHS).
-His professional journey is marked by a profound commitment to adolescent and young adult psychotherapy, coupled with an advocacy for youth mental health within the community.
-Joseph’s expertise extends to his role as a psychotherapist in an acute inpatient psychiatric hospital—a position he has held since 2009.
-His multifaceted experience encompasses evidence-based day rehabilitation programs, substance abuse interventions for young individuals, adolescent Intensive Outpatient Programming (IOP), and comprehensive mental health case management for children and teenagers.
-As an independent researcher, Joseph has dedicated years to the study and instruction of sleep hygiene, culminating in the completion of an advanced intensive training in Cognitive Behavioral Therapy for Insomnia (CBT-I).
-He has volunteer experience on a crisis hotline and has contributed to an Institutional Review Board (IRB) sanctioned research laboratory, investigating emotional development in children at the University of Missouri.
-A native of Kansas City’s Northland, Joseph’s dedication to community service is reflected in his status as a proud Eagle Scout and his mentorship role with Big Brothers of Greater Kansas City.
-Joseph's favorite self-care activities include domestic and international travel, social engagement with family and friends, and learning culinary skills.
+Joseph is a Licensed Professional Counselor in Missouri and Kansas.
+He earned his Masters in Counseling Psychology from the University of Missouri, where he served as the president of a national honor society in psychology.
+He holds specialized certifications in Dialectical Behavior Therapy (C-DBT) and is a Certified Youth Mental Health Specialist (CYMHS).
+With a career focused on supporting adolescents and young adults, Joseph has served as a psychotherapist in an acute inpatient psychiatric hospital since 2009.
+His background includes working with evidence-based day rehabilitation, youth substance abuse intervention, adolescent Intensive Outpatient Programming (IOP), and mental health case management for children and teens.
+In addition to his clinical work, Joseph is an independent researcher with years of experience studying and teaching sleep hygiene.
+He completed advanced intensive training in Cognitive Behavioral Therapy for Insomnia (CBT-I).
+His professional foundation also includes volunteering for a crisis hotline and contributing to an Institutional Review Board (IRB) laboratory at the University of Missouri that studied emotional development in children.
+A lifelong resident of the Kansas City Northland, Joseph is an Eagle Scout and has served as a mentor with Big Brothers of Greater Kansas City.
+Joe’s favorite self-care activities include traveling both domestically and internationally, spending time with family and friends, and developing his culinary skills.

 Susan Le De'an